-- 4.33 Three scholarships, each of \$10,000.00, may be awarded each year.
+- 4.33 Five scholarships, each of \$10,000.00, may be awarded each year.
 The scholarships are named the Rose M. Cassin Memorial Scholarship, the Reverend J.H.
-Conway Memorial Scholarship and the Doreen Brady Memorial Scholarship.
-Applicants may, under the proper circumstances of need, be awarded an amount in excess of one scholarship but not in excess of two. - 4.34 An applicant shall: - 4.34.1 hold a university degree acceptable to the Ontario Ministry of Education for either a Certificate of Qualification from the Ontario College of Teachers or for entrance to a faculty of education; - 4.34.2 be a statutory or voluntary member in good standing in the Association; - 4.34.3 submit a statement of acceptability as a full-time student or equivalent status (student enrolled in a full-time post-graduate degree program over an extended period of time) at the university of choice; - 4.34.4 submit a résumé of the proposed studies; - 4.34.5 submit the application by April 1.
-Application forms are obtainable from the provincial office and the Association website; - 4.34.6 submit a report of accomplishment on completion of the year's study; - 4.34.7 agree to serve for a period of one year as a resource person on request for seminars, workshops, etc. conducted by the Association, with due allowance for travel expenses; - 4.34.8 attend an interview at Association expense if so requested by the awards committee. - 4.35 If there are not enough qualified applicants for full-time post-graduate scholarships, the money may be apportioned to applicants registered for part-time post-graduate studies.
+Conway Memorial Scholarship, the Doreen Brady Memorial Scholarship, the Michael Ennett Memorial Scholarship, and the Shannon Hogan Memorial Scholarship.
+Applicants may, under the proper circumstances of need, be awarded an amount in excess of one scholarship but not in excess of two.
+(AGM 2024) - 4.34 An applicant shall: - 4.34.1 hold a university degree acceptable to the Ontario Ministry of Education for either a Certificate of Qualification from the Ontario College of Teachers or for entrance to a faculty of education; - 4.34.2 be a statutory or voluntary member in good standing in the Association; - 4.34.3 submit a statement of acceptability as a full-time student or equivalent status (student enrolled in a full-time post-graduate degree program over an extended period of time) at the university of choice; - 4.34.3.1 for the Michael Ennett Memorial Scholarship, an applicant must be enrolled in a postgraduate degree program in language studies; (AGM 2024) - 4.34.3.2 for the Shannon Hogan Memorial Scholarship, an applicant must be enrolled in a postgraduate degree program in religion, philosophy, or social justice; (AGM 2024) - 4.34.4 submit a résumé of the proposed studies; - 4.34.5 submit the application by April 1.
+Application forms are obtainable from the provincial office and the Association website; - 4.34.6 submit a report of accomplishment on completion of the year's study;

-Applicants must meet the same qualifications as for full-time studies with the exception of 4.34.3.

-4.36 Priority consideration shall be given to those applicants whose leaves have been approved by their employing boards and who have demonstrated local and/or provincial involvement in the Association.
+- 4.34.7 agree to serve for a period of one year as a resource person on request for seminars, workshops, etc. conducted by the Association, with due allowance for travel expenses; - 4.34.8 attend an interview at Association expense if so requested by the awards committee. - 4.35 If there are not enough qualified applicants for full-time post-graduate scholarships, the money may be apportioned to applicants registered for part-time post-graduate studies.
+Applicants must meet the same qualifications as for full-time studies with the exception of 4.34.3. - 4.36 Priority consideration shall be given to those applicants whose leaves have been approved by their employing boards and who have demonstrated local and/or provincial involvement in the Association.